LOCAL MARKETS: A GREAT WAY TO SHOP

-You could make your way to the mall with the usual department and chain stores, or you can try a totally different shopping experience most people are unaware of.
+You could make your way to the mall with the usual department and chain stores, or you can try a totally unique shopping experience most people are unaware of.

 These markets are warm, friendly, and vibrant.
 You often get to meet the business owners themselves and learn about their products and experiences firsthand.
 You've always wanted to try baking?
 Who better to get advice from than the entrepreneur baking delicious local bread!
-Maybe you just love candles and could talk about them for hours with someone on your level (wink wink).
+Maybe you just love fragrances and could talk about them for hours with someone who shares your passion.
 These owners absolutely love to talk about their products and their businesses, and it shows.

 These owners absolutely love to talk about their products and their businesses, and it shows.

 There is a comradery among the different vendors.
 Many know each other from regularly showing at these markets.
 Neighbors chat and cover for each other when food or a break is needed.
-Everyone enjoys talking to prospective customers and appreciates the support by those who shop local.
+They all enjoy talking to prospective customers and appreciate the support of those who shop local.

-We have participated in markets at Bell Works in Holmdel NJ, Asbury Fresh and The Asbury Hotel in Asbury Park and an event hosted by Brilliant Conventions in Princeton.
-Each market has its own vibe.
-Bell Works is a wonderful indoor venue in the Atrium of a shared space office building which is open, airy, and comfortable while Asbury Fresh is an outdoor market at a park, held in any weather (it’s amazing how many people come out in the cold and rain!).
-The Princeton event had a festive vibe as people come out to shop and eat on a beautiful October day.
-What all of these have in common is the many shoppers that come out to support local businesses.
+We have personally participated in markets at Bell Works in Holmdel, NJ, Asbury Fresh and The Asbury Hotel in Asbury Park, NJ, and Princeton Fall Fest in Princeton, NJ.
+Each market truly has its own vibe.
+Bell Works is a wonderful indoor venue in the atrium of a shared space office building which is open, airy, and comfortable, while Asbury Fresh is an outdoor market at a park, held in any weather (it’s amazing how many people come out in the cold and rain!).
+Princeton Fall Fest has a festive vibe as people come out to shop and eat on a beautiful October day.
+What all of these market have in common is the many shoppers that come out to support local businesses.